Our Verdict

 Scroll Wheel

 The scroll wheel metric scores the mouse's scroll wheel and buttons based on feel, sound, and actuation.
 The Razer DeathAdder V3 performs well here.
-We felt subtle, sloping comfort grooves guiding the index and middle fingers to the main buttons, but they are noticeably less aggressive than its predecessor, the DeathAdder V2.
+I felt subtle, sloping comfort grooves guiding the index and middle fingers to the main buttons, but they are noticeably less aggressive than its predecessor, the DeathAdder V2.
 Likewise, button clicks are more muted and hollow sounding than most Logitech mice we have tested.
-We appreciated the side button placement on the DeathAdder V3 for being nice and easy to reach without much risk of accidental inputs.
+I appreciated the side button placement on the DeathAdder V3 for being nice and easy to reach without much risk of accidental inputs.

 The scroll wheel itself is smooth, with easy rotation and low resistance.
 It's well positioned, sticking up from the shell a little further than other mice like the Logitech G305, and it's a quieter wheel than the one on that mouse.
 Pressing down on the wheel requires light pressure before you hear another muted click consistent with the DeathAdder V3's overall subtlety.